MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 	![Web portal, TFS, Overview](_img/connect-tp-tfs-web-portal.png)
 ::: moniker-end

-To learn more about each page and the tasks you can perform, see [Navigation basics](../../project/navigation/index.md).
+To learn more about each page and the tasks you can perform, see [Web portal navigation](../../project/navigation/index.md).

 <a name="logindifferentcred"></a>